marek-jakub/siters/README.md

 ## Warranty

-This program is provided "as is" without any warranty of any kind, either expressed or implied.
+This program is provided "as is" without warranty of any kind, either expressed or implied.
 Use at your own risk.

 <a id="1">[1]</a> https://docs.astral.sh/uv/getting-started/installation/